SsangYong Tivoli SUV - Engines, drive & performance

 The 2020 update introduced two new petrol engines, a 126bhp 1.2-litre engine and a 161bhp 1.5-litre unit.
 You can choose the former on the EX and Ventura trim levels, while the latter is reserved for the top-spec model.
 Performance stats are yet to be revealed for these engines, but both are turbocharged, which is promising.

 With quite a lot of power for its class, the 1.5-litre feels fast enough for most situations.
 It's nippy off the line but the lethargic automatic gearbox holds it back, and it feels less powerful as speeds increase.
+We’d recommend sticking with the standard manual gearbox on the 1.5-litre engine unless you need an automatic.
+The 1.2-litre is manual-only.

 The discontinued 1.6-litre petrol did without a turbocharger and, as most of the engine’s pulling power came quite high up the rev range, it lacked 'shove' lower down compared to cars with small turbocharged petrol engines.

 The diesel offers decent flexibility, making it pretty smooth and quiet on the motorway.
+It has now been withdrawn, likely due to declining sales of diesel-engined models across the car industry.

 SsangYong fits a six-speed manual gearbox as standard to the Tivoli and although the shift action is slightly loose, it does have a nice weight to it.
 A longer top gear would be useful for making the car quieter on motorway drives, as cruising at higher engine speeds can make for a fairly noisy journey.